kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 -   Review what code we have and what can be generalized to accomplish the task at hand

--   Decide what\'s the name of the data set according to our convention
+-   Decide what's the name of the data set according to our convention

 -   Create DAGs for Airflow